Björn Frank (Associate Professor)

 Validity/effectiveness of emerging ecosystem markets such as PES (Payment for Ecosystem Services), REDD+, BOM (Biodiversity Offset Mechanism), etc. targeting various environmental services such as watershed protection, carbon sequestration, biodiversity conservation, landscape beautify, and global environmental conservation measures such as VCA (Verified Conservation Areas), etc. are assessed at a global scale.

-Masachika Suzuki (Associate Professor)
+Masachika Suzuki (Professor)

 Research project: Clean energy technology development